usnistgov/blossom-nist-member/README.md

   - Account: Request a Blossom account and modify account information.
   - Asset: Onboard software assets and transact with them.
   - SwID: Report SwID tags.

-## NGAC
-### Administrative Users and Graph Initialization
-- The user that calls `InitNGAC` must be in the Administrative MSP defined when the chaincode was instantiated.

-### Policy Definition
-The NGAC policy can be found in [ngac/pap/policy.go](ngac/pap/policy.go).
-Below is a summary of the policy

-- The admin user has all permissions in the graph.
-- System Owners can UploadATO
-- System Admins can checkout/checkin licenses and report/delete swids
-- Only accounts assigned to the "authorized" attribute can read or checkout assets

-### Policy Decisions
-NGAC policy decisions are made in the PDP located in [ngac/pdp/pdp.go](ngac/pdp/pdp.go).
-The functions available in this package serve as helper functions to call the NGAC decision algorithm on nodes in the NGAC graphs described above.

-### Events
-NGAC event processing is done in the EPP located in [ngac/epp/epp.go](ngac/epp/epp.go).
-These functions also serve as helpers to process events in the underlying NGAC implementation.

 ## Usage